 Employees are eligible to receive paid leave time.
-Hourly employees and crossing guards are not eligible for paid leave time.

-Ho-Chunk Day (the day after Thanksgiving), and the whole day or part of the day on December 24 and December 31, where said days fall on a normal Monday-Friday workday, are Paid Leave Days.
+Ho-Chunk Day (The day after Thanksgiving), and the whole day or part of the day on December 24 and December 31, where said days fall on a normal Monday-Friday workday, are Paid Leave Days.
 City facilities, except in those agencies performing essential services, are closed on Paid Leave Days and employees are paid for these days.
 In the event a City facility remains open, the department head may release employees from duty on that day at the department head's discretion.
 Employees must work or be in an approved paid leave status the workday before and after a paid leave day in order to receive pay for the paid leave day.
 Employees who are absent without pay for a portion of the day before or the day after a paid leave day will have the paid leave day prorated.